1. N+1 Problem

 3. How to Solve N+1 Problem

-We may require to consult with API consumers, do the market research for similar applications and their user interfaces, or simply put ourselves in the client’s shoes.
+We may be required to consult with API consumers, do market research for similar applications and their user interfaces, or simply put ourselves in the client’s shoes.

-Moreover, we may evolve our APIs over time as our understanding of client requirements improve.
+Moreover, we may evolve our APIs over time as our understanding of client requirements improves.
 This is possible using API versioning.

 Dunno, sounds like something that could be easily solved with an optional uri parameter or custom header e.g. “detailed”.
 That way you could avoid high payloads when not necessary.